arvindskumar99/confidential-containers-arvind/guides/SEV_no_preattestation.md

 # SEV-ES guide with no pre-attestation

 This guide covers platform-specific setup for SEV(-ES) and walks through complete flows to launch COCO with no pre-attestation.
+This guide assumes that you've already installed the [snp.sh](https://github.com/amd/sev-utils/tree/main/tools) script, a tool that builds the required patched versions of qemu ovmf, and a linux kernel, tools you will need to create your COCO instance without pre-attestation.

 # Installation